TheMarex/prosem/Niklaus/RandomWalk.md

 \begin{proof}
-Since we want to be independent of defining what happens when {\em RandomWalk} reaches a dead-end, we simiply provide a graph, where every node has an outgoing edge.
+Since we want to be independent of defining what happens when {\em RandomWalk} reaches a dead-end, we simply provide a graph, where every node has an outgoing edge.

 We construct a graph where for each node $v_i$ there is an edge $(v_i, v_{i+1})$ and $(v_i, v_1)$ for $n \in \{ 1, \dots, n \}$.
 We can see that $|E| = 2n$ and $|V| = n$, so the size of our input graph is in $O(n)$.
 We set $a = v_1$ and $b = v_n$.